Rockon-1/Ragflow-grpc/README.md

 * This will clone official RAGFLOW repo from :- https://github.com/infiniflow/ragflow.git
 * start the neccessary docker engine which is prerequistite to run ragflow
 * install required python dependencies

+Note:-
+Most of the commands are platform independent inside in make file and it is successfully tested in windows as I have developed inside windows system(Issue might come in non-windows system)

 OR do it manually